 Gets and sets the property Size.

-Target size in GiB of the volume to be modified.
-Target volume size must be greater than or equal to than the existing size of the volume.
-For information about available EBS volume sizes, see http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/EBSVolumeTypes.html.
+The target size of the volume, in GiB.
+The target volume size must be greater than or equal to than the existing size of the volume.
+For information about available EBS volume sizes, see Amazon EBS Volume Types.

 Default: If no size is specified, the existing size is retained.